 If using just some and not all of the author’s words is helpful, you can use an ellipsis (…) to show that you’ve left words out.

 A different method you can use is an indirect or paraphrased quote.
 This is when you use your own words to convey the general meaning of someone else’s words.
 When a quote is indirect or paraphrased, quotation marks are not needed.
 But you still need to include a citation to show where you got the information you’re paraphrasing.

-More than 40 words or so, depending on the format.
-Long quotes are usually written as a separate paragraph, with indented margins on both the left and the right sides.
-You don’t need to use quotation marks because it’s already physically separated from the main text.
+If a quoted portion of text is more than 100 words long (about six to eight lines on a typical page), it should be set off as a block quote.
+Block quotes are formatted as separate paragraphs with indented margins on both the left and right sides.
+You don’t need to use quotation marks in a block quote because it is already physically separated from the main text.